SiRyiS/generic_socialMedia/README.md

-# Flask GraphQL API with SQLAlchemy
+# Generic GraphQl Social Media App

 This is a simple command line GraphQL API built using Flask and SQLAlchemy for database interaction.
 It allows users to create, read, update, and delete posts, comments, and likes.